jarcher-sdev-classes/sdev334_sorting_assn/readme.md

 in place and no additional memory is used.
 If you are using additional memory (e.g. a second array, or list), you are not implementing the algorithm correctly.

+Note: No recursive solutions for the heap sort algorithm are allowed.
+The algorithm should be implemented using loops only.

 When you are done, you can use the HeapSorter class to sort your dataset, rather than the Arrays.sort() method.
 Verify that the application still works as expected.